pixelburp/Sencha-helpers/README.md

 xTemplateHelpers
 ================

-Helper functions for Sencha xTemplate format
+Helper functions for Sencha projects; odds and ends mostly